I have a palm tree necklace.

 Yet that knowing doesn't help.

-My co-workers and I wandered through our work week slightly off-kilter, missing that bit of sparkle.
+our work week slightly off-kilter, missing that bit of sparkle.

 Disbelief and anger the undercurrent.